Best smartphone 2016 - buying guide & top mobile phone picks

 The Motorola Moto X Force is truly the king of all smartphones.
 With its incredible shatterproof display, you never need to worry about breaking your phone's screen ever again.
 We've hit it with a baseball bat, chucked it on the floor (concrete or otherwise) and it's come out completely unscathed.

 Price when reviewed: £480 SIM free.
-For the latest prices, see our full Motorola Moto X Force review
+Buy the Motorola Moto X Force now from Mobile Fun

 Processor: Octa-core Qualcomm Snapdragon 810 Screen Size: 5.4in, Screen resolution: 2,560x1,440, Rear camera: 21 megapixels, Storage: 32GB / 64GB, Wireless data: 3G, 4G, Size: 150x78x7.6mm, Weight: 169g, Operating system: Android 5.1.1

 Price when reviewed: £619 SIM free.
-For the latest prices, see our full iPhone 6 review
+See all of the best iPhone 6 deals on uSwitch

 Processor: Dual-core 1.4GHz Apple A8, Screen Size: 4.7in, Screen resolution: 1,334x750, Rear camera: 8 megapixels, Storage: 16GB / 64GB / 128GB, Wireless data: 3G, 4G, Size: 138x67x6.9mm, Weight: 129g, Operating system: iOS 8